apache/spark/docs/sql-ref-syntax-ddl-create-database.md

 * **IF NOT EXISTS**

-    Creates a database with the given name if it doesn't exists.
+    Creates a database with the given name if it does not exist.
 If a database with the same name already exists, nothing will happen.

 * **database_directory**